What is the term for the bending of waves as they pass around obstacles or through openings?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The term that describes the bending of waves as they pass around obstacles or through openings is diffraction.
-This phenomenon occurs when a wave encounters an edge or slit, causing it to spread out rather than travel in a straight line.
-The amount of bending depends on the wavelength of the wave and the size of the obstacle or opening.
-For instance, waves with longer wavelengths, such as sound waves, can diffract more easily around objects.
-Similarly, light waves can also exhibit diffraction patterns when passing through narrow slits or around edges, which is a fundamental concept in wave behavior.
+The bending of waves as they pass around obstacles or through openings is referred to as diffraction.
+This phenomenon occurs when a wave encounters an edge or a slit, causing it to spread out rather than travel in a straight line.
+Diffraction is most noticeable when the size of the obstacle or opening is comparable to the wavelength of the wave.

 Subscribe